NOTE: Blog updated in February 2021 with additional influence marketing examples

 More than your products and services, it’s also your story that customers buy.

-They care if you also show you care about what matters to them because it makes good sense not just business sense.
+They care if you show that you care about what matters to them because it makes good sense, not just business sense.

-With a hashtag #TurkishAirlinesHelpSomalia, YouTube stars like Juanpa Zurita and actor Ben Stiller reached their $1 million target in less than a day.
+With the hashtag #TurkishAirlinesHelpSomalia, YouTube stars like Juanpa Zurita and actor Ben Stiller reached their $1 million target in less than a day.

-Turkish Airlines, the only commercial carrier to service Mogadishu airport in Somalia did fly a plane of food and water to Somalia, earned the good favors from the influencers it attracted, won the admiration of its followers, and the respect of the world.
+Turkish Airlines, the only commercial carrier to service Mogadishu airport in Somalia, flew a plane of food and water to Somalia, earned good favors from the influencers it attracted, and won the admiration of its followers and the respect of the world.

 Keep your ears on the ground and your eyes online.

-Sometimes it’s the big and popular brands that leverage these opportunities the most because it strengthens their position in the market, keep them relevant, grow its fanbase and influence new followers.
+Sometimes, it’s the big and popular brands that leverage these opportunities the most because it strengthens their position in the market, keeps them relevant, grows their fanbase, and influences new followers.

-These light-hearted videos appealed to their fans, and easily reach and influence millions.
+These light-hearted videos appealed to their fans and easily reached and influenced millions.
 Neymar generated two million views alone on Instagram within two hours.

-Wish achieved the goals of the campaign, and a brand recognition to the global audience of World Cup with avid football fans everywhere.
+Wish achieved the goals of the campaign and brand recognition for the global audience of the World Cup, with avid football fans everywhere.

-A sponsored content, or content collaboration is most popular influencer marketing example where brands and influencers can work together.
+A sponsored content, or content collaboration, is the most popular influencer marketing example where brands and influencers can work together.

-To get keep audiences engaged and getting them to check out your brand, you ensure that content is aligned to your brand values, and messaging is consistent with your brand story.
+To keep audiences engaged and get them to check out your brand, you ensure that content is aligned with your brand values and that messaging is consistent with your brand story.

 And this happens when you collaborate or sponsor the photo, video, or blog post featuring your offering on the influencer’s channel(s) as agreed upon.